Economy of the Dominican Republic: Retail

+Plaza Lama is one of the main department store and supermarket chains of the Dominican Republic.

 Tourism

 Since the mid-1980s the tourism sector has become one of the country's most important sources of foreign exchange, and more popular tourist destinations.
 The country is famous for its favorable location in the Caribbean, tropical climate, beaches, and the restored Spanish colonial architecture.
 Many foreign investors have and continue to be encouraged to invest here to build and expand resorts and airports around the coasts.
 During this same period, tourism displaced sugar as the main source of the country's earnings, and by 1997 it was generating more than half of the country's total foreign exchange.
 In 2019 it generated one-third of the total foreign exchange for the country.

 Tourism is the single biggest revenue earner, growing from humble beginnings in 1980 to more than $7.4 billion by 2019.
 Successive governments have invested heavily in tourism development, creating upgraded airports and other infrastructure.
 The number of tourist amounted to 6.4 million tourists arriving in the country in 2019.
 Most come from Europe, with about 25% originating from the United States or Canada.
 The country now has almost 70,000 hotel rooms, more than any other Caribbean country.
 About 50,000 Dominicans are directly employed in this sector, mostly working in hotels, and another 110,000 are indirectly employed as taxi drivers, tour guides, or tourist-shop staff.
 Most tourists visit the Dominican Republic on account of its beaches, but there is an expanding eco-tourism and outdoor activity sector, focused on the country's mountains and wildlife.